SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing

-\tightsubsection{ Latency prediction needs expressive models} To enable packet-level queue selection, per-packet latency prediction is essential, especially when latency spikes and drops happen.
+To enable packet-level queue selection, per-packet latency prediction is essential, especially when latency spikes and drops happen.
 Classical ML models have been shown to perform poorly at capturing sudden variations in time-series~\cite{deepl_classic}.
 Neural network models are superior at learning complex feature relationships in time-series data as they have much greater memorization and reasoning.

 The core innovation of Transformers is the \emph{self-attention} mechanism~\cite{vaswani2017attention}, which allows the model to weigh the importance of different elements (tokens) in a sequence when making predictions.
 The self-attention mechanism works by computing a weighted sum of input elements, where the weights are determined by the relevance of each element to the current prediction.
 This allows focusing on different parts of the input sequence in an adaptive manner, enhancing its ability to capture dependencies and interactions.